 What personal information do we collect?

-Personal information has the meaning given under your local data protection law.
+Personal information has the meaning given under your local data protection law and, where the GDPR applies, the meaning of personal data given under the GDPR.

 Personal information generally means information which relates to a living individual who can be identified from that information, or from that information and other information in a person’s possession, including any expression of opinion, whether true or not, and whether recorded in material form or not, about an identified or reasonably identifiable individual, and any indication of intention in respect of an individual.